A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Preliminaries

-We also use another source detection algorithm: Roditty, Thorup, and Zwick~\cite{RodittyTZ05} also solve a variant of the source detection problem with $ \gamma = \infty $ in their centralized algorithm for computing distances oracles and spanners deterministically.
-They reduce the source detection problem to a sequence of single-source shortest paths computations on graphs with some additional nodes and edges.
-Their algorithm can easily be generalized to arbitrary $ \gamma $.
+We remark that in an earlier version of this paper we have, for example, in the streaming model, used an additional source detection algorithm of Roditty, Thorup, and Zwick~\cite{RodittyTZ05}.\footnote{Roditty, Thorup, and Zwick~\cite{RodittyTZ05} solve a variant of the source detection problem with $ \gamma = \infty $ in their centralized algorithm for computing distance oracles and spanners deterministically.
+They essentially reduce the source detection problem to a sequence of \sssp computations on graphs with $ O(n) $ additional nodes and edges.
+This reduction can be modified in a straightforward way to generalize their algorithm to arbitrary $ \gamma $.} Using a second algorithm is, however, not essential as the algorithm by Lenzen and Peleg~\cite{LenzenP_podc13} provides all necessary guarantees.

-\begin{theorem}[implicit in~\cite{RodittyTZ05}] In the sequential model, the $(S, \gamma, \sigma)$-detection problem in directed graphs with positive edge weights can be solved by performing $ \sigma $ single-source shortest paths computations up to distance $ \gamma $ on graphs with at most $ O (n) $ vertices and $ O (m) $ edges. \end{theorem}